vadimkantorov/caffemodel2pytorch/README.md

 # outputs a dict of NumPy arrays, data layer is sidestepped
 blobs_out = net.forward(data = np.zeros((8, 3, 512, 512), dtype = np.float32))

-# accesses the first layer
+# accesses the last layer
 layer = net.layers[-1]

 # converts and provides the output as NumPy array